CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

     ![Resource groups is highlighted in the Azure services list.](media/targetpackgeproject.png "Azure services")

-1. If you do get the “Do you want to reload” message, click No to All.
+1. If you do get the “Do you want to reload” message, click **No to All**.

     ![Resource groups is highlighted in the Azure services list.](media/notoall.png "Azure services")